AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 **Do this:**

-1. Open the `password.lst` file in JtR's `run` folder in your favorite text editor.
+1. Open the `password.lst` file in JtR's `run` folder using your favorite text editor.
 (Notepad or TextEdit are both fine.)
 1. Read the lines that start with `#!comment:` at the top of the file.
 They are reprinted here:
     ```
     #!comment: This list has been compiled by Solar Designer of Openwall Project,